What is cacography?

-Jane Austen was known for her clean and eloquent prose and giving us such classics as Persuasion and Mansfield Park.
-But it seems the great novelist’s editor likely played a bigger role in Austen’s literary pursuits than previously thought.
+To answer this question, let’s look at one of our favorite authors: Jane Austen.
+She was known for her clean and eloquent prose and giving us such classics as Persuasion and Mansfield Park.
+But it seems the great novelist’s editor likely played a bigger role in Austen’s literary pursuits then previously thought.

 Don’t confuse cacography with orthography.
 Orthography is what we strive for: correct spelling and “writing words with the proper letters.”
 It is also what the part of language study concerned with letters and spelling is called.